OrangE-3/UnitTestArchitect/README.md

 }
 ```

-And then add it as a plugin in your library gradle
+And then add it as a plugin in your library/ application build.gradle

 ```
 plugins {